Paddlefish: Snagging Report and Advisories

 Body

-Unlike other species of fish in Missouri, the catch-and-release of legal paddlefish, any fish of legal length, is not permitted.
+Unlike other species of fish in Missouri, the catch and release of legal paddlefish, any fish of legal length, is not permitted.
 In other words, once a legal paddlefish is caught, that fish is to be retained or kept by the angler and included in their daily limit; these fish cannot be released.
 However, all sublegal (fish less than the legal length limit) paddlefish must be released unharmed immediately.
 Once two legal paddlefish are caught, they are to be retained by the angler and included in their daily limit.

 Please remember that on Lake of the Ozarks and its tributaries, Osage River below U.S. Highway 54, Truman Lake and its tributaries, and Table Rock Lake no person shall continue to snag, snare, or grab for any species after taking a daily limit of two (2) paddlefish.
 Be sure to check the Wildlife Code of Missouri for paddlefish regulations.